-If you moved into the Facility after 01.07.2014 and you wished to move to a cheaper or more expensive room, then by agreement with the Facility the move can occur, as long as the move was voluntary and agreed by the Resident.
+If you moved into the facility after 01.07.2014 and you wish to move to a cheaper or more expensive room, then by agreement with the Facility the move can occur, as long as the move is voluntary and agreed by the resident.

 There may be instances where a Facility may require a Resident

 to move to a different room.
 These are: